ahspsh/PHP-without-MySQL-web-site-content-management-system./README.md

 Example:
 <？php
-tj(“m/test.php”,"Hello, world!");
+tj(“a/test.html”,"Hello, world!");
 ?>

 3.Obtain the desired content in the file (used to modify the file content or collection, can also be cross-site data processing)
 Grammar:
-dw(content,Front Positioning MarkerRear Positioning Marker)
+dw(content,Front Positioning Marker,Rear Positioning Marker)